-This is a broad community.
-The program is founded on a studio-based dialogue exploring ID in a cohort consisting of people with backgrounds such as architecture, sculpture, anthropology, filmmaking, set designing, engineering, and science from all over the world.
-This community in turn enriches its members by exposing them to a wide variety of approaches and points of view.
+We are a broad community.
+The program is founded on a studio-based dialogue exploring ID in a cohort consisting of people with backgrounds such as architecture, sculpture, anthropology, film-making, set design, engineering, and science from all over the world.
+Our community in turn enriches its members by exposing them to a wide variety of approaches and points of view.
 You will learn from your colleagues as well as the faculty.

 The MID Experience

 To support all our values, the MID program, RISD, and Brown have expansive modular structures that allow individuals from diverse backgrounds to create their own experience.
-The basic structure consists of: a core of Graduate level making, seminar and communication courses along with a choice of Advanced Studio and Elective courses at both Undergraduate and Graduate level in ID, RISD and Brown.
+The basic structure consists of: a core of Graduate level making, seminar and communication courses along with a choice of Advanced Studio and Elective courses at both Undergraduate and Graduate level.
+Students are able to take classes in the ID department, other RISD departments, and Brown University.
 The MID experience concludes with the self-directed yearlong Graduate Thesis course.

 RISD MID believes: